mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 REST API best practices usually include some of the following:

 * **Use JSON** – JSON is easy to read, libraries to process it are available in most languages.
 However, don’t forget RESTful HTTP supports content negotiation, so using binary images, PDF or even MS-word content-type is also REST and often better than converting binary to JSON.
-* **Use nouns not verbs (resource-first, no actions in path)** – APIs should be resource based instead of action based to improve decoupling: all interactions assume resources and a limited set of standardized operations.
+* **Use nouns, not verbs (resource-first, no actions in path)** – APIs should be resource based instead of action based to improve decoupling: all interactions assume resources and a limited set of standardized operations.
 * **A resource has an ID** – Every resource has a unique path where it can be retrieve or updated.
 * **A resource has a uniform interface, i.e., correct use of http operation** – Use the standardized set of HTTP operations to work with your resources: GET (retrieve), POST (create/insert), PUT (replace), PATCH (update), DELETE.
 * **Name collections with plurals** – An endpoint that can return more than one resource should indicate that by have the resource name in plural.
 * **Use of standard HTTP status codes** – HTTP has standardized status codes for most situations, good REST APIs use these.
 Status codes work the same way across applications, application specific errors should be handled in the payload.
 * **Versioning and compatibility** – usually specifies versioning should be date based or semantic versioning with the major version part of the url.
 Clients should assume changes to an endpoint are always backwards compatible.
 In case of breaking changes, a new endpoint including a new major version number should be used.
-* **Use filtering, sorting & pagination** – To ensure best possible performance, and to limit resource usage, enable clients to flexibly define exactly what data they need.
+* **Use filtering, sorting, and pagination** – To ensure best possible performance, and to limit resource usage, enable clients to flexibly define exactly what data they need.
 This also helps to decouple the client and the service, as not all clients have the same needs.
 Enabling the client to define what is needed, helps to serve more types of clients.
 * **Secure your APIs** – Apps shouldn’t be able to access more information than they are allowed to see.

 ## 2 Implementing REST APIs with OData